Learning Management System Policy

 CLEAR supports multiple third party tool integrations within the LMS.
 These technologies can be found at the Approved and Supported Technologies web site.
 For a new technology to be integrated into the LMS, it first must go through several review processes, including IT compliance, accessibility, privacy, support resources, and cost.

-Exceptions to these policy may be requested in writing to email@example.com, which will be forwarded to the Associate Vice Provost for DSI CLEAR for consideration.
+Exceptions to these policy may be requested in writing to email@example.com, which will be forwarded to the Chief Information Officer for consideration.

 - Online Course Development Services